meteor/tutorials/content/vue/step08.md

 {{> DiffBox step="8.7" tutorialName="simple-todos-vue"}}

-Then, we can wrap our form in a `<template>` tag and add in a `v-if` directive to conditionally render the wrapped form only when there is a logged in user:
+Then, we can wrap our form in a `<template>` tag and add in the `v-if` directive to conditionally render our form only when there is a logged in user:

 {{> DiffBox step="8.8" tutorialName="simple-todos-vue"}}